spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v4/advanced-usage/storing-media-specific-manipulations.md

 $mediaItems[0]->save();
 ```

 Calling `save` in this example will regenerate the thumb-image.
-The output will be a greyscale image with a width and height of 500 pixels.
+The output will be a greyscale image.